Essential visa information for Pre-sessional students

 What documents will I need to submit in support of my Pre-sessional visa application?

-You will need to submit the following documents in support of your Tier 4 visa application:
+You will need to submit the following documents in support of your Student visa application:

-You must have been issued with a CAS before you can make your Tier 4 visa application.
+You must have been issued with a CAS before you can make your Student Visa application.

 |Evidence of your finances||

-Please see the Maintenance and fees for 28 days page for full evidence that the Home Office will accept and for more information if you are relying on your parents' bank statements.
+Please see the Financial Requirements and the 28 days rule for full evidence that the Home Office will accept and for more information if you are relying on your parents' bank statements.

-If you are being sponsored read the Official Financial Sponsorship page.
+If you are being sponsored or have been sponsored in the past 12 months please read the Official Financial Sponsorship page.

 If any of your documents are not in English you must provide a translation of the documents.